peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 **Returns:**

-* <code>true</code> If the disposition type is inline; otherwise, . <code>
+* <code>true</code> If the disposition type is inline; otherwise, <code>
  false</code>.

 ### isAttachment
     public final boolean isAttachment()
-Gets a value not documented yet.
+Gets a value indicating whether the disposition type is attachment.

 **Returns:**

-* A value not documented yet.
+* <code>true</code> If the disposition type is attachment; otherwise,
+ <code>false</code>.

 ### getParameters
-    public final java.util.Map<java.lang.String,​java.lang.String> getParameters() Gets a value not documented yet.
+    public final java.util.Map<java.lang.String,​java.lang.String> getParameters() Gets a list of parameter names associated with this object and their values.
+  <p>For the "filename" parameter, the value of that parameter is not
+ adapted with the ContentDisposition.MakeFilename method; see the documentation for the ContentDisposition class.</p>

 **Returns:**

-* A value not documented yet.
+* A read-only list of parameter names associated with this object and their values.
+NOTE: Previous versions erroneously stated that the list will be sorted by name.
+In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### toString
     public java.lang.String toString()